cdpoloz/cpz-sim-datacenter/docs/configuration.md

 - `POWER_DRIVEN` and `TEMPERATURE_DRIVEN` are exposed as backend contracts for upcoming telemetry/digital-twin work.
 Existing JSON configurations remain compatible because the default mode preserves the current behavior.
+- When `dataInputMode` is `POWER_DRIVEN`, the simulation pipeline must register a power input system instead of `WorkloadSystem` and `PowerConsumptionSystem`.
+  Power can come from a simulated source, a telemetry adapter, or a future rack-level adapter.
+Server utilization remains available, but it is estimated from power.

 ## layout.room